ALambiel/envirospace_IE/README.md

 │   ├── mainenv.yml
 │   ├── invest3149.yml
 │── indicators/
-│   ├── pillar_indicator_additional.r
+│   ├── pillar_indicator_additional.r    # R scripts for each indicator
 │   ├── ...
 │── prioritization/
 │── README.md                            # This documentation
 │── tools/
 ```

-## Getting started
+## 🚀 Getting started
-From your personnal worspace on JupyterLab:
+From your personnal workspace on JupyterLab:

 1. Clone this repository